-Important: DON’T touch the cookies until they are fully cooled.
-All almond flour cookies are super soft ad fragile when they are hot.
+Don't touch the cookies until they are fully cooled.
+All keto almond flour cookies are super soft and fragile when they are hot.
 They firm up as they cool.

 Xylitol or allulose would work as well, but you will lose that crunch on the outside of the peanut butter cookies.
 They will be much softer all over.

 You could also make low carb peanut butter cookies with almond flour and stevia - I would use about 16 stevia drops.
 Make sure you mix them in well!

 Coconut flour cookies - Use ¼ cup coconut flour / 30g coconut flour instead of almond flour.

 Chocolate chips - Add my sugar free chocolate chips to the recipe and make almond flour peanut butter chocolate chip cookies!

 Spices - Instead of the vanilla extract, add 1 teaspoon cinnamon.
 Or how about giving them a wintery note by adding 1 teaspoon pumpkin spice mix?

 Chocolate - For a chocolate version, reduce the amount of almond flour to ¾ cup / 75g and add 2-3 tablespoons unsweetened cocoa powder.